When unemployment levels are moderate to high worldwide, job seekers look for any means to support their quest to find employment.

 The platform is free to register an account, open a profile and capture your resume for potential employers to view as needed.

-Beyond the free use of this social media career-focused platform are the paid subscriptions.
+The paid subscriptions are beyond the free use of this social media career-focused platform.

 Subscribers can choose between four plans to promote their interests.
 Paid subscriptions include: